Practice Note - PNG1 - Guardianship List General Procedures

-If there is a suburban or regional Tribunal venue close to the represented person, the Tribunal will conduct the hearing there, where possible.
+If there is a suburban or regional VCAT venue close to the represented person, VCAT will conduct the hearing there, where possible.

 In some cases, it is acceptable for one or more people to attend a hearing by telephone.
-A person who wants to attend by telephone must notify the Tribunal in writing and their request will be accommodated if possible and suitable in the particular circumstances.
+A person who wants to attend by phone must notify VCAT in writing and their request will be accommodated if possible and suitable in the particular circumstances.

-If the proposed represented person is unable to leave their hospital or care facility, the Tribunal may be able to arrange a hearing at the hospital or care facility, in limited circumstances.
+If the proposed represented or supported person is unable to leave their hospital or care facility, VCAT may be able to arrange a hearing at the hospital or care facility, in limited circumstances.

-The Tribunal has power to make urgent temporary orders.
-A person seeking such an order should contact the Office of the Public Advocate first and that office is able to contact the Tribunal at any time, including after hours, if an urgent order is needed.
+VCAT has power to make urgent orders for a short period, without a hearing if necessary.
+A person seeking such an order or needing to address urgent guardianship issues (such as serious concerns about the person’s safety) should contact the Public Advocate.
+The Public Advocate is able to contact VCAT at any time, including after hours, if an urgent order is needed.

 Any order made without a hearing will be reviewed at a hearing as soon as possible.
 The maximum time for such a review is six weeks.